Meet the Team

 Dr. Ricardo Giucci is managing director at Berlin Economics.

 His consulting and researching activities focus on monetary, fiscal, and trade policy, as well as regional integration.

 After studying economics at the Free University of Berlin, he became a lecturer at the Frankfurt School of Finance and a research fellow at Potsdam University, where he obtained a PhD degree in economics.

 Dr. Giucci serves as a high ranking economic policy advisor in several countries, in particular in Ukraine, Belarus, Germany, Moldova, and Georgia, as well as in the Russian Federation and Azerbaijan.
 He is currently the leader of the German Advisory Group Ukraine, and the German Economic Teams in Belarus (GET Belarus), Moldova (GET Moldova) and Georgia (GET Georgia).
 He also provides regular consultancy services to private companies in the real and in the financial sector.

-Robert Kirchner has been an authorized representative of Berlin Economics since 2008, and is the coordinator of projects in Ukraine and Belarus.
+Robert Kirchner has been an authorized representative of Berlin Economics since 2008, he is the deputy director of the policy advice project and coordinator of projects in Ukraine.

 His consulting and research activities focus on macroeconomic and financial sector issues, particularly in the context of transitioning countries.

 After studying economics at the University of Potsdam and the Warwick Business School (UK), he worked as a research fellow at the University of Potsdam for several years.

 As part of his activities for Berlin Economics, Robert Kirchner is active in a number of economic policy advisory projects: he coordinates the German Economic Team Belarus (GET Belarus), and consults governments in transitioning countries in Eastern Europe on macroeconomic topics like monetary and exchange rates policies and financial sector development.